werrkemi/Localizations.json/README.md

 Within each folder, you will see one or more files in `JSON` format.
 These are Manager businesses which can be imported into Manager.
 Each country can contain one or more country-specific reports.

-If we do not have `JSON` file for your language/country combination, please create new issue and we will add it.
+If we do not have `JSON` file for your language/country combination, please [create new issue](https://github.com/Manager-io/Localizations.json/issues/new/choose) and we will add it.

-## Getting started
+## Import JSON

 You need to import existing `JSON` file into Manager to get started: